bradgalben/nbd/README.md

 #### Dataset:

-The workload for the computational cluster is described by a dataset obtained from measurements on a production data center of Google, which is publicly available.
-The dataset can be downloaded from [here](https://github.com/MertYILDIZ19/Google_cluster_usage_traces_v3_Cell_a).
+The workload for the computational cluster is described by a dataset obtained from measurements on a production data center of Google, which is publicly available and can be downloaded from [here](https://github.com/MertYILDIZ19/Google_cluster_usage_traces_v3_Cell_a).

+The dataset is a five-column table in CSV format, comprising $2,329,133$ rows.
+Each column represents the following information:

+1. JID: An integer number representing the identifier of a job.
+2. TID: An integer number between $0% and $n<sub>j</sub> % representing the identifier of tasks belonging to job j.
+3. ta: Arrival time of a task measured in milliseconds.
+4. C: Running time in seconds required to run the task on a Google Normalized Computing Unit (GNCU).